imagej/imagej.github.io/_pages/SLIM_Curve.md

 ### Save/Load default excitation

-{% capture title%}
- Controlling the default excitation
-{% endcapture %}
-{% include thumbnail src='/images/pages/Excitation.png' title=title %} As loading/saving excitation file is something user need to do every time, the process has been simplified.
+{% include thumbnail src='/images/pages/Excitation.png' title='Controlling the default excitation'%} As loading/saving excitation file is something user need to do every time, the process has been simplified.
 Whatever macro user wants to set as default excitation, user should load the sdt file normally, set transient start/end time and save the file as \*irf file.
 Then from the drop down user should select "Set as default".
 This way, the excitation with the transient start/end time is saved as default excitation.
 Later, when needed to load the default excitation, selecting "Use default excitation" will load the default one.

 ### Macro language support

 All the operations in SLIM Plugin operation are completely compatible with the popular [ImageJ macro language](https://imagej.net/developer/macro/macros.html).
 Each of the button, selection, choice of algorithm, binning, noise model, default excitation selection with custom start-end time is completely macro record-able.
-Below is a typical macro recording for a typical usage where the user sets the algorithm, noise model, changes transient time, loads default excitation, sets the chi2 target, fixes A value for fitting and then starts fitting.
+Below is a typical macro recording for a typical usage where the user sets the algorithm, noise model, changes transient time, loads default excitation, sets the chi2 target, fixes A value for fitting and then starts fitting. {% include thumbnail src='/images/pages/Screenshot slim final.png' title='Example of macro recording SLIM Curve'%}
-{% capture title%}
- Example of macro recording SLIM Curve
-{% endcapture %}
-{% include thumbnail src='/images/pages/Screenshot slim final.png' title=title %}

 The list of command are as follows